 The Clean Lighting Coalition supports a global shift to mercury-free lighting through the Minamata Convention.

 The Minamata Convention on Mercury is a global treaty to protect human health and the environment from the adverse effects of mercury.
 The Convention launched in 2013 with the goal to “Make Mercury History” by eliminating the use of mercury in products and processes worldwide.
-It is named after the city of Minamata, Japan, which experienced widespread mercury poisoning after wastewater from a nearby chemical plant was discharged into the sea.
+It is named after the city of Minamata, Japan, where the population experienced widespread mercury poisoning after wastewater from a nearby chemical plant was discharged into Minamata Bay.